sitespeedio/plugin-lighthouse/README.md

 **Example:** To change the device type from 'mobile' to 'desktop' mode, you could use:\
 `--lighthouse.extends lighthouse:default --lighthouse.settings.emulatedFormFactor desktop`

+If you want to change to use the simulated throttling: `--lighthouse.settings.throttlingMethod simulate`

 To add multiple settings, repeat `--lighthouse.settings.*`.